 Why do I need a ONEcard?

 The identification card may be used to access such services and facilities as residence halls, parking and fitness centers, student activities and voting, the dispensary and student health services, athletic facilities and events, dining meals and points, laundry, and copiers with UD1 FLEX.
+Your ONEcard is needed for building access on campus.
+Students living on campus will need their ONEcard for access to Residence Halls and Dining.
+Students who are not residing in on-campus housing will still need a ONEcard to enter the Library, Student Centers, the gym, and other buildings.

 The library and University Bookstore systems are interfaced to read the ONEcard.
 You can use your card to check books out of the library or pay for books at the bookstore (whether with FLEX or from a scholarship or student loan disbursement to your student account).